 One thing you'll learn if you come visit Franciscan St. Francis Health in May is the advice they give their leaders:

 “If you want to see Kaizen in your department, start by doing a Kaizen yourself.”

-When they say “doing a Kaizen,” they mean following the PDSA process to identify and test a small change related to your own work, the smaller the better.
-Leaders lead by example… they appreciate what’s involved in Kaizen, which allows them to be better coaches to their staff.
+When they say “doing a Kaizen,” they mean following the PDSA process to identify and test a small change related to your work; the smaller, the better.
+Leaders lead by example… they appreciate what's involved in Kaizen, which allows them to be better coaches to their staff.
 Leaders there practice what they preach.